Population impact measure

 Population impact measures (PIMs) are biostatistical measures of risk and benefit used in epidemiological and public health research.
 They are used to describe the impact of health risks and benefits in a population, to inform health policy.

-Frequently used measures of risk and benefit identified by Jerkel, Katz and Elmore, describe measures of risk difference (attributable risk), rate difference (often expressed as the odds ratio or relative risk), population attributable risk (PAR), and the relative risk reduction, which can be recalculated into a measure of absolute benefit, called the number needed to treat.
+Frequently used measures of risk and benefit identified by Jekel, Katz and Elmore, describe measures of risk difference (attributable risk), rate difference (often expressed as the odds ratio or relative risk), population attributable risk (PAR), and the relative risk reduction, which can be recalculated into a measure of absolute benefit, called the number needed to treat.
 Population impact measures are an extension of these statistics, as they are measures of absolute risk at the population level, which are calculations of number of people in the population who are at risk to be harmed, or who will benefit from public health interventions.

 They are measures of absolute risk and benefit, producing numbers of people who will benefit from an intervention or be at risk from a risk factor within a particular local or national population.
 They provide local context to previous measures, allowing policy-makers to identify and prioritise the potential benefits of interventions on their own population.
 They are simple to compute, and contain the elements to which policy-makers would have to pay attention in the commissioning or improvement of services.
 They may have special relevance for local policy-making.
 They depend on the ability to obtain and use local data, and by being explicit about the data required may have the added benefit of encouraging the collection of such data.